 The compensations are implemented by balancing between the contributions or the expenses of each participant and their use of resources.
 The balances are calculated by periodically applying the current compensation criteria.
-The resulting amounts are settled between the Foundation and each participant either in cash or materials.
+The resulting amounts are settled between the Foundation and each participant, either in cash or materials.

-In order to ensure that the operators charge the reinvestment quantities agreed in the corresponding compensation tables to their customers and to increase the overall transparency, in each billing cycle (monthly), the operators must provide to the guifi.net Foundation the list of the amounts per customer they have collected.
+In order to ensure that the operators charge the reinvestment quantities agreed in the corresponding compensation tables to their customers and to increase the overall transparency, the operators must provide to the guifi.net Foundation the list of the amounts per customer they have collected in each billing cycle (on a monthly basis).

 The Foundation uses this data to:

-- 1. Calculate the compensation settlements of the next compensation cycle, - Ensure that the operators are properly reinvesting these funds by cross-comparing these lists with the expenses they have declared through the expenditures declaration system and other sources of information, and - 3.
-Issue the donation certificates to the end users, where appropriate (according to Spanish regulation, a contribution to the commons infrastructure is a donation; thus, the donors, i.e. the customers of the operators, may benefit from a tax deduction).
+- 1. Calculate the compensation settlements of the next compensation cycle. - 2.
+Ensure that the operators are properly reinvesting these funds by cross-comparing these lists with the expenses they have declared through the expenditures declaration system and other sources of information. - 3.
+Issue the donation certificates to the end-users, where appropriate (according to Spanish regulations, a contribution to the commons infrastructure is a donation; thus, the donors, i.e. the customers of the operators, may benefit from a tax deduction).